Fairytales and Other Stories

 “Captain, we have changed course, and we are now heading back toward the asteroid belt at full impulse speed.”

 “How long do we have, Ensign?”
 Riker asked.

 “Someone is going to a lot of trouble to kill the Prime Minister and make it look like an accident,” Jean-

 Worf, Deanna, and Davack stepped into a pitch black hallway from the holodeck.
 “I can’t see a thing,” Worf said.

-Davack’s eyes quickly made the adjustment.
-“Deanna stay inside the holodeck, you’ll be safe here.
-Worf put your hand on my shoulder and I’ll guide you.
-We need to get to the Prime Minister’s quarters.”
+Davack's eyes quickly adjusted to the dark.
+“Deanna, stay inside the holodeck, you'll be safe there.
+Worf, put your hand on my shoulder, and I'll guide you.
+We need to get to the Prime Minister's quarters.”

 “You can see?”
 Worf asked skeptically.

 “Yes, remember I use to live underground.
 I can see clearly even in total darkness,” Davack replied.
 He left out that it was all part of his genetic design.
 Worf and Davack started down the hallway at a run, Davack leading Worf.